 - Loss of interest in the things once enjoyed

 - Thoughts of death or suicide

 The scientific community has not yet determined the exact cause of this complex mental health disorder.
-There are some factors that have been identified as contributory, such as a family history of depression, brain chemistry imbalances, personality traits, a history of abuse or trauma, stressful life events, and substance abuse.
+There are some factors that have been identified as contributory, such as a family history of depression, brain chemistry imbalances, personality traits, a history of abuse or trauma, and stressful life events.

 7 Ways to Deal with Depression During the Holidays